Wolfe Island – Kingston’s Best Kept Secret

 The ferry ride is a treat itself.
 The weather was gorgeous.
 I sat on the top deck and was quickly immersed in the gorgeous vista of Lake Ontario, St. Lawrence River, and the Kingston skyline.
 I saw a few yachts and the Thousand Island cruise in close proximity as if they were racing among each other.

-Although Wolfe Island is small, there are a handful of places to visit.
+Although Wolfe Island is small, there are a handful of interesting things to do.
 This area is particularly popular with sightseeing, and culture and history immersion.
 It is also a perfect place to relax and experience the local culture and life.

 A short walk from the ferry on Main Street is the Old House Museum showcasing the artifacts and history of this island; cooking, spinning, sewing, sports, and education.
 Many of the exhibits reveal how the islanders lived through the old times before the invention of technology.
 It is interesting to know that some islanders got paid $25 per month in the middle of the 1900s, when a car cost only $1.

-If you want to enjoy ice cream on a scorching summer day or while waiting for the ferry, I recommend that you visit Café Tenango, which offers over a dozen unconventional flavors such as keylime blast, coffee toffee, and roasted banana caramel pecan pie.
+If you want to enjoy ice cream on a scorching summer day, I recommend that you visit Café Tenango, which offers over a dozen unconventional flavors such as keylime blast, coffee toffee, and roasted banana caramel pecan pie.
 It also gives you a choice of having ice cream in a cone, waffle cone, or a bowl.

 Apart from ice cream, visitors have options to try tropical Wolfe Island delight smoothie, rich expresso, and ice drinks.
 There is an outdoor seating area where you can enjoy having ice cream and drinks while chatting away with friends.